 svnlook can perform a variety of other queries: displaying subsets of bits of information we've mentioned previously, recursively listing versioned directory trees, reporting which paths were modified in a given revision or transaction, showing textual and property differences made to files and directories, and so on.
-See the section called "svnlook-Subversion Repository Examination" in Chapter 9, Subversion Complete Reference for a full reference of svnlook's features.
+See svnlook Reference-Subversion Repository Examination for a full reference of svnlook's features.